balderdashy/sails-docs/reference/websockets/sails.sockets/sails.sockets.leave.md

 # leave()

-Unsubscribe a socket from a generic room.
+Unsubscribe a socket from a room.

 ### Usage